himanshukumar660/Address-Validation/README.md

 - Since, I don't have address database, creation of API doesn't help much.
 - The Address Validation is not very accurate, though it provides correct formmatted address.
 But, it helpsa lot over manual vaidation of the address.

+## Getting Started with contribution
+if you have liked this project, I immensly welcome you to contribute and make this even more successful.
+So, the getting started with the projct is quite simple.
+Since, it is not built on any MVC Framework, anyone can get started with just downloading this repository and running the popup.html file in their browser.

+- popup.css : This file could be found in the assests/css folder.
+This is mainly responsible for all the layouts and designing.
+- popup.js : This file is maily reponsible for all the API calls and rendering of the data.

+If you want to get started, follow the steps given below :
+ 1. Clone the repository.
+ 2. Open the repo in your favourite text editor.
+ 3. Go through the files that I have mentioned above.
+ 4. Follow the codes.
+Now, if you have completed the above steps, you could now start contributing :
+ 5. if you wish to raise an issue, follow github instructions on how to raise them.
+ 6. if you wish to work on existing issues, just go to issue section, and check if that has been already assigned to anyone else.
+If not, just comment that you are interested on working on that particular issue.
+You would be then assigned that issue, if it has not already been taken by others.
+ 7. if you have made certain changes, just commit to your local branch and raise a PULL request here.
+You could follow Github instructions on how to raise a Pull Request.
+Your code will then be validated and possibly merged.

 ## BEST SUPPORTED ON CHROME ;)